(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 He bows to the tiny grave and finishes with, "Yes… be at peace, my beloved Sky Queen."

 Five more years pass, and Tenou comes into his own.
-Intelligent like his father and compassionate like no one else, the prince of Tenkai devotes all his energy to keeping the world safe.
-Zouchouten wonders, as he watches Tenou skillfully diffuse a tense situation with diplomacy, if this is what a father feels like when a child not only walks, but runs far ahead of him.
+Intelligent like his parents and compassionate like no one else, the prince of Tenkai devotes all his energy to keeping the world safe.
+Zouchouten wonders, as he watches Tenou skillfully defuse a tense situation with diplomacy, if this is what a father feels like when a child not only walks, but runs far ahead of him.
+Tenou is becoming a man, much more confident, standing up for himself against even Taishakuten when he needs to, which thankfully and surprisingly is not very often.

-She cries, and mopes about when she's not following Zouchouten around like an attention-starved puppy.
+She cries, tears slipping from her ruined eyes, and she hyperventilates and mopes about, when she's not following Zouchouten around like an attention-starved puppy.
 He lets her, because she is not a bad woman and they understand each other to an extent.
+He likes her well enough, she likes him much more than she used to, and it makes him sad to watch her want Taishakuten, even after all he's given her nothing in the way of returned love.

-Tenou smiles, despite his grief.
+But Tenou smiles, despite his lingering grief.
 He finds happiness in serving his people, but Zouchouten thinks the young man deserves something more.
-And so one day, as they pore over correspondence from distant provinces in the new palace dubbed Zenmi Two, he makes a suggestion: "My prince, I think the time has come for you to wed."
+And so one day, as they pore over correspondence from distant provinces in the new, airborne palace dubbed Zenmi Two, he makes a suggestion: "My prince, I think the time has come for you to wed."

-Tenou sighs.
-Zouchouten can tell he is not thrilled about this idea, but knows the reality of the situation.
+Tenou sighs dismally, but it is a resigned sigh.
+Zouchouten can tell he's not thrilled about this idea, but knows the reality of the situation.
 The redhead nods solemnly and says, "I suppose so.
 But who?
 You do know the woman I loved is gone, and there will never be another."

 "Well, there's always Tamara," Zouchouten points out carefully, and almost laughs as Tenou's face blanches.

 "Absolutely not," the prince manages, and his friend smiles and replies, "Yes, I thought that might be the case.
 Still, there are many others.
-I seem to recall beautiful women fighting over the chance to help you when you were hurt.
-Some women are just naturally maternal, and find injured warriors dashing."
+I seem to recall beautiful women fighting over the chance to help you when you were hurt, and trying to cheer you up after your mother's death.
+Some women are just naturally maternal, and find injured men dashing."

 An idea occurs to him then, and he suggests, "What about… Hanranya?
-She knows what you've seen, and with the man she served so obsessively now closed off and no longer needing her, she suffers the onset of depression, I think.
+She knows what you've seen, and with the man she served so obsessively now closed off and no longer needing her, she suffers depression, I think.
 I'd like to see the two of you happy."

 "But Zouchouten…" Tenou gazes at him helplessly, "I thought she –"

-"No." Zouchouten doesn't even let him finish the sentence, and goes on, "Hanranya transferred her allegiance to me because I stopped her from killing herself.
+"No." Zouchouten doesn't even let him finish the sentence, barreling on with, "Hanranya transferred her allegiance to me because I stopped her from killing herself.
 She's the type of person who must have an anchor in this world, another person to strive to please.
 I won't make her happy, she can't possibly hope to make me happy, but the two of you, I think, could in time grow to love each other.
 Woo her now and in six months, I'd be willing to bet, she'll accept your proposal."

 He pins Tenou with a penetrating gaze and commands, "Marry her.
-Produce an heir, because you must do so anyway for Tenkai's sake and it'll be easier with someone who understands you.
-Have as many children as possible, as they are a joy."
+Produce an heir, because you must do so anyway for Tenkai's sake, and it'll be easier with someone who understands you.
+Have as many children as possible, they are a joy."

 Zouchouten smiles then as he replies, "Of course I do.
 I've always regretted not having any of my own."
-Little white-haired moppets with my skin coloring… I even picked out hypothetical names.
+Little white-haired moppets with my skin tone and eyes… I even picked out hypothetical names: Sahen for the boy, Minami for the girl.
+Stupid I know, but harmless enough.

-Tenou meets his eyes, clear green against slitted gold.
-"Then as your future god-king: Zouchouten, I order you to start a family and be content," he says firmly, putting every ounce of authority into his words.
+Tenou meets his eyes, soft brown against slitted gold, then says firmly, putting every ounce of authority into his words, "Then as your future god-king… Zouchouten, I order you to start a family and be content."

 So he is quite disappointed when Zouchouten waves his hand and stands up, clearly disobeying him.
 "No, my prince.
-That will not make me content," he replies, honestly and rather hopelessly.
+That won't make me content," he replies, honestly and rather hopelessly.

 Tenou tries again with an insistent, "Then start a family and be in less pain?"

-Zouchouten was wrong: it takes only four months before Tenou proposes to Hanranya.
+Zouchouten was wrong… it takes only four months before Tenou proposes to Hanranya.
 Tenkai throws itself into the ceremonies, because after so many funerals a royal wedding is a welcome distraction from death, a defiant celebration that life does indeed go on.
+This is the start of new possibilities, hopefully soon a new generation of royalty, and since very few people don't like Tenou, the world wants to see him happy.

 But it's only a seagull.